 The Discarded Lewis

 This article is a republication of the introduction to Life on the Silent Planet: Essays on Christian Living from C.S.
-Lewis’s Ransom Trilogy, due out Thursday November 14th 2024.
+Lewis’s Ransom Trilogy, published November 14th 2024.

 Growing up, I encountered three different C. S. Lewises.
 First, there was Lewis the Children’s Author.
 I inherited a box set of The Chronicles of Narnia from my brother, which I still have, and enjoyed them as much as the next child.
 Second, once I had been converted into the world of British evangelicalism, I encountered Lewis the Apologist.
 After coming to faith at the age of 12, I swiftly read Mere Christianity, and it soon became obvious that Lewis was ubiquitous in evangelical preaching via a few oft-repeated quotations, sermon illustrations, and book recommendations.
 Third, once I reached university to study English, I encountered Lewis the Literary Scholar.
 In all honesty, it was odd to realize that Lewis had a day job and wasn’t a full-time Christian apologist, but I supposed that a man had to earn a living—and I was soon glad to have him on my side in the critical theory maelstrom that my English degree turned out to be.